SO WHAT MATTERS MOST IN GOOD THERAPY?

 ON TO THE PROFESSIONAL CREDENTIALS…

 I hold two Masters Degrees, one in Public Health & Policy, and another in Clinical Social Work (I am licensed in NC), along with Graduate Specialist Certification in Gerontology (the study of aging).
 I am certified in Clinical Hypnosis, and have over 200 hours of additional training in this therapeutic mode.
+I am a contributor to the Star News Community Bloggers and have published a number of articles in the Star News, the NC National Association of Social Workers (NASW) newsletter and Cape Fear Magazine.

 Working with clients who are ready to change is a privilege I do not take lightly.